 Meet Our Land Contamination Consultants

-Louis BSc (Hons) - Following his studies on Environmental Science at the University of Nottingham, Louis now oversees the vast majority of our land contamination investigation projects and has experience in soil sampling and analysis.
-In depth research for site and analytical reports are his speciality and he believes that helping clients avoid penalties whilst simultaneously protecting the environment is a true "win-win" situation.
+Louis BSc (Hons) - Following his studies on Environmental Science at the University of Nottingham, Louis now oversees all of our land contamination investigation projects and has experience in soil sampling and analysis.
+In-depth research for site and analytical reports are his speciality and he believes that helping clients avoid penalties whilst simultaneously protecting the environment is a true "win-win" situation.

 Richard - Providing a unique combination of over 30 years in the construction industry, practical environmental knowledge and hundreds of successful planning and building regulations applications, Richard allows us to provide fully comprehensive contaminated land risk assessments.

 Partners - Our experienced, professional and qualified construction and consulting partners, based in Nottingham and the Midlands, further extend the range of environmental services we are able to provide.
 Our partners provide our clients with services such as waste disposal (muck away), soil analysis and construction.